-This is a guest post from Tammy of tammystrait.com
+This is a guest post from Tammy Strait founder of COR44™

 The statistics are in.
 The most popular resolution for 2017 is to ‘Get Healthy’.
 While it’s no shocker that getting healthy tops the list, this year, people are specifically interested in getting strong.
 Why is that statistic important?
 Because upwards of 80 percent of resolutions fail.

 Let’s face it: life is full.
 Every day you juggle a hundred different responsibilities, opportunities and distractions vying for your attention and finding time to exercise is hard.
 If you’re going to do it, it usually has to be easy or very convenient.
 But we all know most things worth having don’t come by either of those routes.

 Good or bad, habits require repetition.
 Once they become habitual, they become automatic: they no longer require extra thought—we simply do them.
 Embrace these 10 habits to really change your life!

 Here’s the trickiest part of a goal like getting strong: Strength isn’t measured by a number on a scale.
 In fact, sometimes strong numbers have a way of messing with your head.
 So if you’re like the vast majority of women, if you make it to the gym you deliberately dodge the weights and head to the cardio machines.
 You want strength and yet you fear it, so strength training isn’t part of your routine.
 But it should be.
 And you need not be afraid.

 1. Lose/maintain weight: Not only does strength training aid in weight loss, it also helps you keep it off over time.
 The more you increase your lean body mass the more calories you will burn even at rest.

 2. Become stronger: Strength training tones and strengthens your muscles by contracting them against a resisting force.
 This force can be your body weight, added weight or pushing against a non-moving object like the floor.
 Strength training helps to enhance your performance of everyday tasks like lifting, carrying and walking up stairs.